django-cms/django-filer/README-Finder.md

 ## Further Steps

-The focal point of the `ImageModel` will take the resolution of the corresponding image into consideration.
-This will allow to create different versions of the same canonical image, depending on the width of the device the image is displayed.
+* A permission system based on the idea of Access Control Lists, see above.

-The permission system will be implemented using a model based on the idea of Access Control Lists, see above.
+* A quota system, which allows to limit the amount of disk space a user can use.

-A quota system will be implemented, which allows to limit the amount of disk space a user can use.
+* Thumbnailing, see above.

 ## Further Readings